FrankM1/docs/content/install/ubuntu.md

 ### Install NGINX

-Ghost uses an NGINX server and the SSL configuration requires NGINX 1.9.5 or higher.
+Qazana uses an NGINX server and the SSL configuration requires NGINX 1.9.5 or higher.

 ```bash
 # Install NGINX